Categories

 now done with

-augment class Objectinstead of the previousclass Object is also.
-Likewisesupersedereplacesis instead.
+instead of the previousclass Object is also

 I'm sure I've missed some important pieces, but the past month brought so many changes it's hard to keep track of.